 Instructions

-Preheat and prepare the pan – set the oven to 350°F and grease a 9 by 5 inch loaf pan with butter or line with parchment paper.
+Preheat and prepare the pan – set the oven to 350°F and grease a 9 by 5 inch loaf pan generously with butter or line with parchment paper, leaving an overhang on both long sides for easy lifting once the loaf has cooled.

-Whisk the dry ingredients – combine the freshly milled hard white wheat, soft white wheat, baking soda, and salt in a medium bowl and whisk together.
+Whisk the dry ingredients – combine the freshly milled hard white wheat, soft white wheat, baking soda, and salt in a medium bowl and whisk until evenly blended with no streaks.

-Cream the butter and sugars – beat the softened butter with the brown sugar and granulated sugar in a large bowl using a stand mixer or hand beaters for 2 to 3 minutes until pale and fluffy.
+Cream the butter and sugars – beat the softened butter with the brown sugar and granulated sugar in a separate large bowl using a stand mixer or hand beaters for two to three minutes until the mixture is pale, fluffy, and noticeably lighter in color.
+This step builds the structure that keeps the crumb tender through the full bake.

-Stir in the bananas and maple syrup – add the mashed bananas (if using frozen, drain off excess liquid) and maple syrup to the creamed butter and sugars and stir until combined.
+Stir in the bananas and maple syrup – add the mashed bananas (if using frozen, drain off excess liquid) and maple syrup to the creamed butter and sugars and stir until fully blended.

-Fold in the sour cream – stir in the sour cream or yogurt until the batter is smooth.
+Fold in the sour cream – stir in the sour cream or yogurt until the batter is smooth and evenly combined.

-Add the dry ingredients – fold the flour mixture into the wet ingredients gently until just combined.
+Add the dry ingredients – add the flour mixture to the wet ingredients and fold gently with a spatula until the streaks just disappear.
 Stop the moment the batter comes together.

-Fold in the add-ins – if using chocolate chips or nuts, fold them in now.
+Fold in the add-ins – if using chocolate chips, roasted pecans, or walnuts, fold them in now with a few gentle stirs.

-Fill the pan and rest the batter – pour the batter into the prepared loaf pan and smooth the top.
-Let the filled pan rest at room temperature for 10 to 15 minutes before baking.
-This rest is what prevents a grainy crumb.
+Fill the pan and rest the batter – pour the batter into the prepared loaf pan and smooth the top with the back of a spoon or a spatula.
+Let the filled pan rest at room temperature for ten to fifteen minutes before placing it in the oven.
+This rest is what prevents a grainy crumb in the finished loaf.

-Bake – place on the center rack and bake at 350°F for 50 to 60 minutes.
-Tent loosely with foil at the 35-minute mark to prevent over-browning.
-The loaf is done when a toothpick comes out with just a few moist crumbs.
+Bake – place on the center rack of the oven and bake at 350°F for 50 to 60 minutes, tenting loosely with foil at the 25-35-minute mark if the top is browning faster than the center is setting.
+The loaf is done when a toothpick comes out with a few moist crumbs rather than wet batter.

 Cool and serve – let the loaf rest in the pan for ten minutes before placing onto a wire rack to cool completely.
 Transfer to a cutting board, slice with a serrated knife, and serve with softened butter or a swipe of cream cheese.